hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some teachers have their annual balls, which are
 >
-> Thus nam'd, you'll find, the public to ensnare;
+> Thus named, you'll find, the public to ensnare;
 >
 > They call them thus in hopes it may appear
 >